kaize/usefull_scopes/README.md

 ## Usage

-In order to use these scopes, we need to include `UsefullScopes` module in our model.
+In order to access these scopes, include `UsefullScopes` module in your model.

+For example:

     class User < ActiveRecord::Base
       include UsefullScopes
     end

 ### Global scopes